jaybutera/bst_mil/README.md

 ## Self-enforcing Binary Search Tree
 A binary search tree data structure encoded in UTXOs.
-Order is enforced within the output scripts.
 Built from the [Bitforest](http://rboutaba.cs.uwaterloo.ca/Papers/Conferences/2018/DongCNSM18.pdf) design.
 Implemented in mil, runs on the Themelio blockchain.

-The "self-enforcing" aspect of the scripts means that not only is a transaction that spend this UTXO constrained to the BST ordering, but every transaction that follows will be constrained in the same way.
-This is accomplished because the bitforest script requires that the spending transaction's output scripts are indeed the same bitforest script.
-It is a recursively perpetuating script.
-Any transaction that spends the script must make it again spendable in its own output.
+Covenant scripts constrain what transactions can spend a UTXO (unspent-transaction-output).
+Unlike UTXO scripts in Bitcoin, themelio scripts can inspect the spender transaction, as well as data about the script's own UTXO.

+A cool consequence is that this enables a sort of "self-replication" - where a UTXO can require that a spending transaction has the same script in its UTXO.
+Such a self-replicating script can enforce that transactions adhere to a data structure, such as a binary search tree.

 ### Try it out
 Get the [mil compiler](https://github.com/themeliolabs/mil).